Financial sector development: Importance of financial sector development

-Theories of Financial Sector Development
+Theories of financial sector development

 Acemoglu, Johnson and Robinson emphasize the importance of the distribution of political power in shaping the differing paths of financial sector development in the United States and Mexico in the 19th and early 20th century.
 They note that in the United States banking and financial services grew rapidly because American politicians did not have the power to create monopolies in the banking sector that they could appropriate rents from.
 The federal nature of the US political system meant that states ended up competing with each other to attract inward investment.
 This in turn, made the restriction of competition in the banking sector untenable.
 In Mexico, on the other hand, power was centralized in the hands of Porfirio Díaz, the dictator who came to power in 1910.
 Suffrage was highly restricted and there were no competing federal states which meant that political power was not widely spread.
 As a result, "the central government granted monopoly rights to banks" which enabled them to "raise revenue and redistribute rents to political supporters."
 Only businesses with close personal connections to the banks and the politicians were able to gain access to finance which hindered the development of arms length finance.

 Rajan and Zingales focus on the power of interest groups to explain cross-sectional and time-series variation in financial sector development.
 They argue that incumbents in industry and the financial sector have an incentive to oppose the availability of arms-length finance and greater competition in the financial sector because that would lower their market share and profit margins.
 Cross border capital flows limit the government's ability to direct credit and give out subsidies to these firms is restricted.
 The arrival of new foreign firms will cause banks to push for improved disclosure standards and contract enforcement because they would not have personal connections with foreign firms.
 Incumbent firms will be unable to rely on connections in the banking sector to provide them with loans and will therefore push for more competition and lower barriers to entry in the financial sector so their access to finance improves.
 In this model, increased trade and capital flows are an exogenous shock that can change the incentives of the economic elite.
 They now have an incentive to level the playing field and ensure that everyone plays by the same set of rules.